-Beacon Environmental Limited is currently seeking an Intermediate Aquatic or Terrestrial Ecologist to work full-time out of our Markham or Peterborough office.
+Beacon Environmental Limited is currently seeking an Intermediate Aquatic or Terrestrial Ecologist to work full-time out of our Markham, Barrie or Peterborough office.
 The successful candidate will typically have a minimum of five years of professional consulting experience.

 As an intermediate you will take a technical role in your area of expertise while working on multidisciplinary teams.
 You will manage projects and provide key project support for Senior staff in coordinating field programs, interpreting and applying policy and legislation, and preparing reports, proposals, and permit applications.